lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 }
 ```
 Line 6 is our decision point to decide whether we do a *soft delete* or a *hard delete* of an order.
-Testing this isn't impossible, you could `ConfigurationManager.AppSettings["IsSoftDelete"] = 'True/False'` before the test and rest it after.
+Testing this isn't impossible.
+You could set `ConfigurationManager.AppSettings["IsSoftDelete"] = 'True/False'` before the test and rest it after.
 The casting of the string to a boolean is a bit awkward here.
-But, for me, it's mainly the possible repetition of the *magic string* `IsSoftDelete`.
+But, for me, it's the possible repetition of the *magic string* `IsSoftDelete`.
 Both of these things can be error-prone.

 ## The Alternative